All We Know About The Much-Hyped Nothing Phone (1) Launching July 12

 Nothing tech’s super-mysterious Phone (1) with a stripped-down, transparent body will make its global debut on July 12 2022.
 Here’s everything we know so far.

-The London-based Nothing has been focusing on Europe and the UK, but the phone will also be released in Asia, with Malaysia, Singapore and India among its markets.
-It won’t be made available in the US, unfortunately.
+The London-based Nothing has been focusing on Europe and the UK, but the phone will also be released in Asia, with Singapore, Malaysia and India among its markets.
+Phone (1) however won’t be made available in the US.

 View this post on Instagram